Last update: 10 November 2019

 This is my story about walking the Walk (and failing miserably the first unprepared time…)

 The first attempt

-The first time I took part in the Nijmeegse Vierdaagse – internationally known as the Walk of the World, or the Four Days Marches of Nijmegen – was a rather spontaneous decision.
+The first time I took part in the Vierdaagse was a rather spontaneous decision.
 I had one week of holiday left, and I thought I might as well give it a try.
 It had been in the back of my mind for ages.
-Especially if you grew up in the area, and witnessed the madness every year, you can’t help but feel a strong connection.
-And a growing urge to have a go at it yourself.
+Especially when you grew up in the area, and witnessed the madness every year, you can’t help but feel a strong connection – and a growing urge to have a go at it yourself.

 At that time it was still possible to sign up on a short notice.
 I registered in May, only 2 months before the start.
 Even though I hadn’t done any serious training in the previous months, I thought I would be able to do it.